magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

 git commit -m "15-05-2025 refactur the project with the new course, class 3.
 I did product, categories and user, but i have to move brands to products"

 git commit -m "16-05-2025 I'm in clas 4.
+I updating the project find one orden with one product" git commit -m "19-05-2025 I'm in clas 4.
 I updating the project find one orden with one product"